andrew/ultimate-awesome/README.md

 # The Ultimate Awesome List [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)
 Every awesome list on every topic, including awesome lists of awesome lists.

 This is list was generated automatically from [awesome.ecosyste.ms](https://awesome.ecosyste.ms/), an open API service indexing awesome lists of open source software.
+It includes every awesome list with at least 30 items and a description, sorted by most stars first.

 - [awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics
 - [build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) - Master programming by recreating your favorite technologies from scratch.